albeXL's blog

 • Vote: I do not like it

 Over a year ago, I created a blog about algorithms, covering data structures, graphs, and dynamic programming, to get people interested in Computer Science and Software Engineering.
-With 1200+ subscribers and 26 articles later, I decided to share it with the Codeforces community, where I honed my problem-solving skills.
+With 1300+ subscribers, 1700+ followers on the Substack app, and 36 articles later, I decided to share it with the Codeforces community, where I honed my problem-solving skills.
 This platform certainly played a fundamental part in my Competitive Programming journey, leading to my participation in two ICPC World Finals (Porto 2019, Moscow 2020), where I achieved decent results.

 This post is a call for readers and collaborators.
 If you share a passion for algorithms, problem-solving, crafting software, or even more theoretical and philosophical topics in Computer Science, I invite you to join me on this journey.
 My blog covers a wide range of topics, from data structures and graphs to dynamic programming, and I'm open to exploring new areas based on your interests.
 I want to share this journey with you, who were my rivals, friends, and family during my Competitive Programming years.